bjodah/anyode/README.rst

 When compiled with ``-DNDEBUG`` then ``AnyODE::buffer_factory`` will return a ``std::unique_ptr`` to an (unitizialized) array.
 When compiled without ``NDEBUG`` it will instead return a ``std::vector`` initizlied with signaling NaN.

+When compiled with `ANYODE_USE_LAPACK=1``, will use LAPACK routines for operations on the Jacobian matrix.
+Otherwise will default to hand-rolled equivalents.

 License
 -------